itf/6s092/courses/IAP19/content.md

 Under construction!!!

+"This class is sponsored by Course 6 and by SIPB, the student group that develops Debathena, XVM, Scripts, and many other services on campus.
+The website for SIPB is here: sipb.mit.edu."

 <!--
 Hello.
 This is the main page.
 Maybe it has a calendar, or weekly announcements, and links to assignments.